This article is evidence-based, verified by Dr. Ahmed Zayed.

 Before understanding how a weighted blanket can help calm RLS symptoms, it is crucial to understand what this condition is, what is triggered by, and its underlying causes.

-Restless Leg Syndrome, or RLS, is a condition related to the nervous systemOpens in a new tab. that affects millions of people worldwide each year.
+Restless Leg Syndrome, or RLS, is a condition related to the nervous system that affects millions of people worldwide each year.
 Formally known as Willis-Ekbom disease, this condition causes you the urge to keep moving your legs, and its symptoms are particularly evident at nighttime or before going to sleep.

 While doctors have identified many possible causes for this disease, the triggers are often unknown.
 Speaking to a trusted practitioner can always be the most recommendable solution to determine the appropriate treatment.
 However, there are also some home remedies – such as weighted blankets – that can help temporarily reduce the symptoms of RLS.